zllovesuki/G14Manager/README.md

 ## Requirements

-You must have a Zephyrus G14 with R9 4900HS + 2060MQ (GA401IV), and has Asus Optimization the driver (aka `atkwmiacpi64`) installed.
+You must have a Zephyrus G14, and has Asus Optimization the driver (aka `atkwmiacpi64`) installed.
 You may check and see if `C:\Windows\System32\DriverStore\FileRepository\asussci2.inf_amd64_xxxxxxxxxxxxxxxx` exists.
 (I'm working toward removing this as a requirement.)

 G14Manager is **not tested** on other Zephyrus laptops (e.g. G15).
 You are welcome to test G14Manager on laptops such as G15, however support will be limited, and all functionalities are not guaranteed to be working.

+Verified compatibible G14 variatns:
+- GA401IV
+- GA401IH

 For other G14 variants, please submit an issue with your DSDT and SSDT table so I can verify that G14Manager will work on your variants.